Share this article

 A good appetite

 If your feline is eating well, it’s not only a sign of good health, but also their mental wellbeing.
 If they jump at the chance of a snack or even ask for food, it’s a sign your feline is healthy and happy.
+There are some medical conditions associated with excess eating, so if your cat is constantly hungry or asking for food, a quick vet check is recommended.

 8 ways to make your cat happy

 • Play.
 Carving out quality time for play with your feline friends is great for bonding and curbs boredom almost instantly.
+Use different types of toys and rotate them often so your cat doesn't get bored easily.

 • Training tricks.
 Yup, it’s not just dogs that can learn tricks - felines are intelligent cuties that’ll learn a trick or two if they’re rewarded with up-to-scratch treats.